How to Register

 Inclusion Services

 Children of all abilities and interests are welcome to participate in our programs.
 Inclusion Services provides meaningful access to people living with disabilities.
-The program aims to provide every individual access to all PP&R registered classes and activities that are within their chronological age group.
+The program aims to provide every individual access to all PP&R registered classes and activities within their chronological age group.
 Each support plan is established on an individual basis.

 How to request PP&R Inclusion Services